Pppp1116/content-license-policy/README.md

 ---

-## 17. Changes to This Policy
+## 18. Changes to This Policy

 The Owner may update or modify this Policy from time to time.
-Significant changes may be announced in this repository and/or in the Official Discord.
+Significant changes may be announced in this repository and/or in the Official Discord **“The PCs Secret”**.

-- New content published after an update is subject to the updated Policy.
+- New Content published after an update is subject to the updated Policy.
-- Previously distributed content remains governed by the Policy that was in effect at the time of its distribution, unless otherwise stated.
+- Previously distributed Content remains governed by the Policy that was in effect at the time of its distribution, unless otherwise stated.

 ---

+## 19. No Waiver, Severability, and Policy Precedence

+- **No Waiver**: Failure by the Owner to enforce any provision of this Policy in a particular instance does **not** constitute a waiver of the right to enforce that provision or any other provision in the future.
+- **Severability**: If any part of this Policy is found invalid or unenforceable by a court of competent jurisdiction, the remaining provisions shall remain in full force and effect.
+- **Policy Precedence**: In case of any conflict between this Policy and any brief summary, FAQ, or informal explanation (including the TL;DR section), **this Policy text prevails**.

+---

-## 18. Not Legal Advice
+## 20. Not Legal Advice

 This Policy expresses the Owner’s intentions and conditions for use of the Content.
 It is not formal legal advice.
 If you need legal certainty for a specific use case, consult a qualified lawyer in your jurisdiction.